jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-stay a step ahead of defenders, requiring defenders to identify new tools, develop and deploy corresponding signatures or detections, and keep pace with actors evolving arsenal of options.
+stay a step ahead of defenders, requiring defenders to identify new tools, develop and deploy corresponding signatures or detections, and keep pace with actors’ evolving arsenal of options.
- Between late 2022 and June 2023, we observed
+• Between late 2022 and June 2023, we observed
 Mint Sandstorm using MischiefTut, a custom backdoor implemented in PowerShell with a set of basic capabilities.
 Note 23 MischiefTut can run reconnaissance commands, write outputs to a text file, and download additional tools on a compromised system.
- In early 2023, Mango Sandstorm sent phishing emails to employees of telecommunications and government organizations in, or with ties to, countries in the Middle East.
+• In early 2023, Mango Sandstorm sent phishing emails to employees of telecommunications and government organizations in, or with ties to, countries in the Middle East.
 The group used remote monitoring and management tools to retain access to compromised environments.
-In at least one case, they used a custom credential stealer to siphon users credentials.
+In at least one case, they used a custom credential stealer to siphon users’ credentials.
- In June, Pumpkin Sandstorm used the custom dropper BellaCiao to deliver tools to organizations.
-Because BellaCiao can be used to deliver various tools, post\-compromise activity varies based on the operators decisions.
+• In June, Pumpkin Sandstorm used the custom dropper BellaCiao to deliver tools to organizations.
+Because BellaCiao can be used to deliver various tools, post\-compromise activity varies based on the operators’ decisions.
 In at least one intrusion, we observed operators stealing credentials from an infected system.
 We assess that known BellaCiao